 Multiple gears: Road bikes will normally have two cogs on the front crank set and up to 11 gears on the rear cassette providing up to 22 gears.
 The large span of gears allows riders to cover any kind of profile no matter how steep and make riding easy (or hard) if they choose.

 These features make travelling large distances on a road bike easier than on other bikes, faster too!

 Which type of road bike?

 There are many types of road bikes available to specifically cater for the terrain or type of riding you do.
 There are 'aero' bikes for flat roads, 'lightweight' bikes for hills, 'endurance' bikes for long km, all-road or gravel bikes for adventure riding and recreational bikes that are just for fun.

 Below is a description of each to help you decide which type of bike suits you.

 Tube profiles on aero bikes are generally larger than other road bikes to create a more aerodynamic profile and are shaped to reduce drag.
 This causes the overall weight of the bike to be greater than other road bikes.
-Deep dish wheels are another feature of aero road bikes.
+Deep rim wheels are another feature of aero road bikes.

 Integration on aero road bikes is key.
 Everything on an aero road bike is hidden out of the wind (cables, brakes, etc).
-The tube profiles are even molded to conform to the shape of the wheels.
+The tube profiles are often even molded to conform to the shape of the wheels.